MedVedZot/mopeka-api/README.md

 This repository is intended for simple direct access to Mopeka sensor data outside the official mobile app.
 The script authenticates through AWS Cognito, requests the device list, and then fetches the latest `data-shadow` payload for each device.

+## Purpose and Scope

+Most existing Mopeka integrations and scripts are designed to work over Bluetooth and require direct local access to the sensor.
+This creates a limitation: if a sensor is connected through a Mopeka WiFi bridge (gateway), its data is no longer accessible via Bluetooth and cannot be retrieved directly by typical local integrations.

+This project solves that limitation.

+Instead of communicating with sensors over Bluetooth, this client works with the Mopeka cloud backend.
+It authenticates using your account and retrieves sensor data that has already been uploaded by the WiFi gateway.

+As a result:

+- It allows access to sensors that are only reachable via Mopeka cloud
+- It works even when the sensor is remote and not in Bluetooth range
+- It enables integration of Mopeka data into custom systems, automation pipelines, and monitoring tools

+Important:

+- This client does NOT read data from Bluetooth devices
+- It ONLY retrieves data from the Mopeka cloud API
+- Only sensors linked to your account and reporting through a WiFi bridge will be available

+Typical use cases:

+- Integration into Home Assistant or other automation systems
+- Remote monitoring without Bluetooth access
+- Data collection for analytics or alerting
+- Using Mopeka data without the official mobile app

 ## Features

 - Authenticates with Mopeka cloud credentials